 Forest fires can wreak havoc in places such as the North Cascades.
 For safety reasons, for both people and nature, fires can cause road, trail, and park closures.
 Therefore, trying to plan around a forest fire is nearly impossible.
 If this happens to you, don’t fret.
 Washington is home to multiple beautiful National Parks, an epic coastline, and national forests with breathtaking views of the surrounding mountains.
 So, I promise changing plans would not be the end of the world!

 Just before our planned trip to the Cascade Mountains, there was a large forest fire.
 It closed a lot of the main roads, the popular hiking trails, and access to some of the beautiful lakes.
 However, there was still a lot we could do!
-We decided to continue on with our trip, knowing that we wouldn’t get to see everything we wanted, but were fortunate enough to see a majority of it!
-So, let’s get to our short, but EPIC adventure in the North Cascades National Park
+We decided to continue on with our trip.
+We knew that we wouldn’t get to see everything we wanted to but were fortunate enough to see a majority of it!

 HIKING IN THE NORTH CASCADES NATIONAL PARK

-North Cascades National Park is separated into three sections, North Cascades National Park, Ross Lake National Recreation Area, and Chelan Lake National Recreation Area.
+North Cascades National Park is separated into three sections.
+Theres the North Cascades National Park, Ross Lake National Recreation Area, and Chelan Lake National Recreation Area.
 Because of how large an area the National Park and Recreational areas take up, there are an endless amount of epic hiking trails.
-But if you’re not sure where to start I would highly suggest hiking the Cascade Pass & Sahale Arm Trail.
+But if you’re not sure where to start, I would highly suggest hiking the Cascade Pass & Sahale Arm Trail.
 This hike is 11.6 miles long with an elevation gain of 3,963 ft.
-It’s quite the trek; however, if you’re looking for a short, less intense, but very rewarding hike, you could hike just to the Cascade Pass on this trail which is only 7 miles long with an elevation gain of 1,784 ft.
+It’s quite the trek; however, if you’re looking for a short, less intense, but very rewarding hike, you could hike just to the Cascade Pass on this trail.
+This makes the trail only 7 miles long with an elevation gain of 1,784 ft.

 CASCADE PASS TRAIL